keepthrifty/keepthrifty.github.io/_posts/2016/2016-11-27-staying-thankful-spend-happy-world.md

 In the meantime, it's a great new member of the family - the girls really enjoyed the naming process :)

 ![Our new Norfolk Pine houseplant and Christmas tree]({{ site.url}}/assets/img/posts/2016-11-27-staying-thankful-spend-happy-world/norfolk-pine-tree.jpg)
-<div class="image-caption">We're in the presence of royalty (as named by our children)!
+<div class="caption">We're in the presence of royalty (as named by our children)!
 I present: Princess Lulu Cora Isabella Elena of Norfolk Island</div>

 ## Thankful for Our Individuality